-This micellar water cleanser is the last in my recent series of all about DIY face cleansers.
+This micellar water cleanser is the last in my recent series of all-about DIY face cleansers.
 While the recipe may seem quite basic, micellar waters are wonderful for leaving skin clean and sparkling!

-Micellar waters are good for getting makeup off your face, as well as breaking up daily grime.
+Micellar waters are also really good for getting makeup off your face, as well as breaking up daily grime.
 While I wouldn’t say it’s better than a foaming cleanser, it’s definitely still good at the task.

 I compare micellar waters to gel cleansers in this way, although sometimes gel cleansers can feel a little sticky on the skin.
 If this isn’t for you, micellar water is probably a better choice.